alan-turing-institute/hut23-linear-algebra/exercises/axler-2a.md

 ### Answer

-The list would be not be linearly independent only if there exist
+The list would not be linearly independent only if there exist
 $\alpha_i$ not all zero such that

 ```math